Matching for knowledge base collections

 - Performers, directors, conductors, etc., particularly for audio and moving image recordings.

 After Resolution selects the best record, data sync sends the record to validation and on to Final actions.
-Final actions include adding a master record, adding a holding, canceling a holding, replacing a record, and/or transferring additional data not already present in the master record.
+Final actions include adding a WorldCat record, adding a holding, canceling a holding, replacing a record, and/or transferring additional data not already present in the WorldCat record.